MrityunjaiKumar/ESP32-IOTA-SYNC/index.rst

 Get Started
 ===========================================
+.. role:: raw-html(raw)
+    :format: html

 This is the documentation for the IOT-A-SYNC board.
 IOT-A-SYNC board is developed around ESP32 SOC by Espressif Systems.
-ESP32 is a series of low-cost, low-power system on a chip microcontrollers with integrated Wi-Fi and dual-mode Bluetooth.
+ESP32 is a series of low-cost, low-power system on a chip microcontrollers with integrated Wi-Fi and dual-mode Bluetooth. :raw-html:`<br />`
+URL for Design and Practicum Workshop: https://github.com/MrityunjaiKumar/Design_and_Practicum_workshop-DPW100-

 .. toctree::
    :maxdepth: 2